 If you’re determined to build a prosperous financial future, a superannuation fund needs to be part of your wealth creation strategy, according to recent research from asset managers Mercer, one in four Australians are likely to outlive their retirement savings given current life expectancies.
-So what can you do to make sure your superannuation is in strong shape?
+So what can you do to make sure your super is in strong shape?

 Work out how much you will need to retire

-Retirement income calculators on ASIC’s MoneySmart website can help you assess the amount of super you can expect to accumulate, what you should aim towards for a comfortable retirement and any gaps between these figures.
+Retirement income calculators on ASIC’s MoneySmart website can help you assess the amount of superannuation you can expect to accumulate, what you should aim towards for a comfortable retirement and any gaps between these figures.

 Check your current super balance to measure whether you are on track to achieve the figure you need.
 You should be able to check this on your super fund’s website regularly to help monitor your progress and adjust your contributions or investments if needed.